What Makes a Good Bridging Agency?

 In donating to a best-in-class agency, technology donors can expect to receive:

-- The ability to give away electronic equipment without incurring disposal costs
+- The ability to give away electronic equipment with minimal disposal costs

 - Tax-deductible donations